-If a snapshot is protected, then you can not update it.
+If a snapshot is protected, then it cannot be updated.
 (Use Protect to safeguard any important snapshots which you do not want to accidentally overwrite).

 1. Select the snapshot you wish to update from the Snapshots list (e.g. Act 1 Scene 3):